Jawad Saleem: Republic of Iraq and Nasb al-Hurriyya

-In 1959, shortly after the 14 July revolution, Saleem was commissioned by the new leader of the republic, Brigadier General 'Abd al-Karim Qasim, to create a monument for the city center that would be a celebration to Iraq's declaration of independence.
+In 1959, shortly after the 14 July revolution, Saleem was commissioned by the new leader of the republic, Brigadier General Abd al-Karim Qasim, to create a monument for the city center that would be a celebration to Iraq's declaration of independence.
 It was to be situated in the heart of Baghdad's central business district, overlooking Liberation Square and Jamhouriyya Bridge.
-The sculptor understood that the monument would need to be a symbol of a new world, and designed a work that was a narrative of the 1958 revolution, but that also paid homage to Iraq's deep art history by including Abbasid and Babylonian wall-reliefs, producing a sculpture that was both "strikingly modern" yet also referenced tradition.
+The sculptor understood that the monument would need to be a symbol of a new world; he designed a work that was a narrative of the 1958 revolution but also paid homage to Iraq's deep art history by including Abbasid and Babylonian wall-reliefs, producing a sculpture that was both "strikingly modern" yet also referenced tradition.
 Saleem labored on the project under difficult conditions, resisting all attempts by Qasim to have his image incorporated.

 Jawad Saleem is often credited as the designer of the Three-star flag of Iraq, a proposed design based on the flag of the United Arab Republic that would be adopted following his death in 1963.

-Initially, Saleem had wanted the sculpture to be at ground level, but the architect, Rif'at Chadirji insisted that it be elevated so that it would look more 'monumental'.
-As a result, the completed work faces the busy traffic rather than people walking in the adjacent gardens.
-Although the monument was Saleem's design, he did not see it through to completion; following his premature death, the project was completed in 1961 by Saleem's friend, Mohammed Ghani Hikmat, who had previously been assisting on the project by casting the bronze figures.
+Initially, Saleem had wanted the sculpture to be at ground level, but architect Rif'at Chadirji insisted that it be elevated so that it would look more "monumental."
+As a result, the completed work faces busy traffic rather than people walking in the adjacent gardens.
+Although the monument was Saleem's design, he did not see it through to completion; following his premature death, the project was completed in 1961 by Saleem's friend, Mohammed Ghani Hikmat, who had previously assisted on the project by casting the bronze figures.
 The completed monument, known as Nasb al-Hurriyya ("Monument of Freedom"), has survived various attempts to have it pulled down and is one of Baghdad's most iconic public works.

-Saleem is credited as being the most influential artist in Iraq's modern art movement and is said to have brought a 'modern vision' to Iraq.
-The Palestinian-Iraqi intellectual, Jabra Ibrahim Jabra, wrote of him:
+Saleem is credited as being the most influential artist in Iraq's modern art movement and is said to have brought a "modern vision" to Iraq.
+The Palestinian-Iraqi intellectual Jabra Ibrahim Jabra wrote of him:

 "No single artist has had so much influence on art in Iraq...
 An influence that has in time overflowed Iraq's borders to the rest of the Arab world."